Phantomias3782/AutonomousCar/README.md

 ### Step 2 - Install the pi to the car

-Therefor you need to connect the camera to the pi and change the wiring harness of the car as shown below:
+Therefore you need to connect the camera to the pi and change the wiring harness of the car as shown below:

 <img src="doku/Schaltplan.jpg" alt="drawing" width="400"/>

 ### Step 3 - Run the car

-Now you can use the [run_car.py](./main/run_car.py) or [main.py](./main/main.py) script to either just contoll the car or also see the detection in the local netwerk via localhost:5000/.
+Now you can use the [run_car.py](./main/run_car.py) or [main.py](./main/main.py) script to either just controll the car or also see the detection in the local network via localhost:5000/.

 ## Built With